garymatrix/garymatrix/README.md

-- 👋 Hi, I’m @garymatrix
+- 👋 Hi, I’m garymatrix
-- 👀 I’m interested in Data Science
+- 👀 I’m a Python Developer
-- 🌱 I’m currently learning Data Science
-- 📫 Reach me at aniketdeshmukh951@gmail.com
+- 📫 Reach out to me at aniketdeshmukh951@gmail.com